 Brad is a member of Canton Post 44, where he has served in every Post Position including Post Commander 2015-2019.
 Brad is also a Post 44, SAL Squadron member.
 He is on the Canton Post 44 Honor Guard.

 In 2017, he was elected to10th District 2nd Vice Commander and in 2018, to 1st Vice Commander, and was instrumental in helping the 10th District achieve Quota and win the National Race-To-The-Top Award in 2017 and 2018.
 He then served as 10th District Commander 2018-2019 and was National Runner-up in the 2019 Race-To-The-Top Award.
 Brad received the Department Commanders Award and The Department Adjutants Award for 2018.
 He is a post awarded PUFL member.

 Brad earned his eligibility by serving during The Vietnam Era in both the Navy and Army.
 He also served in The Ohio National Guard at the Akron–Canton Airport.
-He is the 10th District Committee Chairperson for Special Olympics, is a National Appointee to The Americanism Commission, and a Commissioner to Ohio Buckeye Boy’s State.
+He has been the 10th District Committee Chairperson for Special Olympics, and also has served as a National Appointee to The Americanism Commission, and a Commissioner to Ohio Buckeye Boy’s State.

 He is a member of The Greater Canton Veterans Council and has served on the Board of the Homes for Heroes.
-Is a Co-Founder of The Aultman-Woodlawn Compassionate Care Center Honor Team serving our Hospice Veterans and their families in their time of need.
-He is serving as the 2019-2020 Vice President of the 10th District Past Commanders Association and serves on the 10th District Task Force and Advisory Committee.
+Mr. Teis is a Co-Founder of The Aultman-Woodlawn Compassionate Care Center Honor Team serving our Hospice Veterans and their families in their time of need.
+He has served as the 2019-2020 Vice President of the 10th District Past Commanders Association and also served on the 10th District Task Force and Advisory Committee.